Rupa Biswas: Biography

 She was born as Sukla Biswas in 1955, in Malda Town, West Bengal, India.
 Biswas was married to Udayan and has a son Debayan.

-Her one and only album, Disco Jazz, was released in 1982, shortly after her father took his family on a holiday to Canada in 1981.
+Her one and only album, Disco Jazz, was released in 1982, shortly after her father took the family on a holiday to Canada in 1981.

 In 1981, at the University of Calgary's Boris Roubakine Hall, she sang geets and ghazals for three hours to an audience which included musicians such as Aashish Khan (later a Grammy Award nominee) and his tabla-playing brother Pranesh Khan, who were grandsons of Allauddin Khan and former collaborators with Ravi Shankar and George Harrison of The Beatles.
 Aashish and Pranesh Khan had taken an interest in disco music following the success of Pakistani pop singer Nazia Hassan.
 The Khan brothers had composed disco music for a project called Disco Jazz.
 After watching Rupa's performance, the Khan brothers approached her to perform vocals for the project.

 The Khan brothers produced her first album Disco Jazz, which was completed in 1981 and released in 1982.
 The song "Aaj Shanibar" was mostly sung in the Bengali language, along with some Hindi.
 She was given vocals written by Aashish Khan's wife Firoza Khan and a cordless mic, which she had never seen before.
 Rupa was used to wearing traditional Indian clothing and all this was a new experience for her.
 For the album cover image, she chose a dress which she found in the kids' section of a department store and decided to go with a haircut that she still uses today.

 After recording her vocals, she spent time in the United Kingdom with her brother Chandan, who later paid for all her recordings.
 In 1982, Rupa sold a handful of copies of Disco Jazz and soon faded into anonymity.
 The album disappeared from circulation.